shristi25bai11271-commits/CampusFix-/README.md

 Conclusion

-CampusFix offers a centralized approach to reporting and managing campus problems.
+CampusFix offers a centralized approach in the campus for students report issues and admins to manage the campus problems.
-The project combines Java Object-Oriented Programming with a graphical user interface to create a practical system that can be expanded into a larger campus management platform.
+This project combines Java Object Oriented Programming concepts with an effective graphical user interface using Java Swing in order to create a system that can be expanded into a larger campus management platform.

-The main idea is simple:
+Thus, the main idea of this project is:
 Report.
 Track.
 Resolve.